gmcgibbon/feedforward-neural-net-slides/src/slides/slide-02.md

 ## What is Deep Learning?

-Deep Learning (DL) is a field of machine learning that employs ANNs to solve tasks.
-Deep learning typically involves the use of a deep ANNs.
+Deep Learning (DL) is a field of machine learning that employs neural networks to do tasks.
+Deep learning typically involves the use of a deep neural network.

 Vertical: